buildpacks-community/scafall/README.md

 ## Problem

 We needed a tool to create new source code projects from templates.
-In addition, we needed the tool to be a libaray written in [Go](https://go.dev/).
+In addition, we needed the tool to be a library written in [Go](https://go.dev/).
 Scafall takes project templates, asks the end-user some questions and produces an output folder.

 Scafall differs from some other Go scaffolding/templating tools as it passes through unknown template subsitutions.
 For example, if your input application source or documentation contains a `{{.Foo}}` template and no argument is provided (either programmatically or by the end-user) then the output file will contain the string `{{.Foo}}`.
 This allows the generation of projects where the generated source contains templates.